Meet Peer Leader Aileen Perez-Aguilar

 Peer Leader for: Exploring Biology (INTEGSCI 100)

-Major: Neurobiology and psychology
+Major: Neurobiology with certificates in Psychology and Leadership

 Hometown: Whitewater, WI